A Walk on the Retrograde Side (WRS) project. II. Chemistry to disentangle in situ and accreted components in Thamnos: Comparison with galactic chemical evolution models

-\item {\bf GSE progenitor}: the GCE model adopted for the GSE galaxy progenitor is analog to the one proposed by \citet{vincenzo2019}.
-This model is characterised by a mild star formation efficiency ($\nu \simeq 0.4$ Gyr$^{-1}$, i.e. $\sim \times 5$ smaller than the one adopted for modelling the MW halo and thick disk, see e.g. \citealt{Spitoni19}), very fast infall timescale ($\tau_{inf} \sim 0.25$ Gyr) and a mild outflow efficiency ($\omega=0.5$).
-For more details, we refer to the original paper of \citet{vincenzo2019};
+\begin{itemize} \item GSE progenitor.
+The GCE model adopted for the GSE galaxy progenitor is analogous to the one proposed by \citet{vincenzo2019}.
+This model is characterised by a mild star formation efficiency ($\nu \simeq 0.4$ Gyr$^{-1}$, i.e. $\sim \times 5$ smaller than the one adopted for modelling the MW halo and thick disc, see e.g. \citealt{Spitoni19}), a very fast infall timescale ($\tau_{inf} \sim 0.25$ Gyr), and a mild outflow efficiency ($\omega=0.5$).
+For more details, we refer to the original paper of \citet{vincenzo2019}.

-\item {\bf Thamnos progenitor}: we build a model for a Thamnos progenitor based on the information from the MDF provided in this work.
-To avoid contamination from likely the Aurora population and catch the signature of the $\lq$true Thamnos' (see Section \ref{subsec:MDFs}), we fix the GCE model parameters in order to reproduce the peak at $\feh < -2.0 \dex$ in the MDF of the Thamnos substructure.
-To isolate such a component, we assume the MDF shown in Fig. \ref{fig:mdf} lower panel as composed by the sum of two Gaussian distributions and consider the low-metallicity component ($\lq$distr1' in the left panel of Fig. \ref{fig:models_Thamnos}) as the the putative $\lq$true Thamnos' MDF. \end{itemize}
+\item Thamnos progenitor.
+We built a model for a Thamnos progenitor based on the information from the MDF provided in this work.
+To avoid contamination from, likely, the Aurora population and catch the signature of the $\lq$true Thamnos' (see Section \ref{subsec:MDFs}), we fixed the GCE model parameters in order to reproduce the peak at $\feh < -2.0 \dex$ in the MDF of the Thamnos substructure.
+To isolate such a component, we assumed the MDF shown in Fig. \ref{fig:mdf} lower panel as composed by the sum of two Gaussian distributions and consider the low-metallicity component ($\lq$distr1' in the left panel of Fig. \ref{fig:models_Thamnos}) as the the putative $\lq$true Thamnos' MDF. \end{itemize}

 We are able to reproduce $\lq$distr1' with a model with small gas accretion timescales ($\sim 0.5$ Gyr) and large wind mass loading factor ($\sim 10$), combined by a modest star formation efficiency ($\sim 0.1$ Gyr$^{-1}$).
-These ingredients lead to a very short star forming episode (see right panel of Fig. \ref{fig:models_Thamnos}), with most of the stellar mass ($\sim 85$\%) built during the first Gyr of evolution.
+These ingredients lead to a very short star-forming episode (see right panel of Fig. \ref{fig:models_Thamnos}), with most of the stellar mass ($\sim 85$\%) built during the first gigayear of evolution.
 This is comparable to the estimate that the $\lq$true Thamnos' already built half of its mass $12.3 \pm 0.3$ Gyr ago \citep{dodd25SFH}.
-Such a star formation history (SFH) allows to keep a MDF peaking at low metallicity ($\feh \sim -2.15 \dex$) with a relatively narrow distribution ($\pm 1 \sigma \sim 0.45 \dex$), as shown in the central panel of Fig. \ref{fig:models_Thamnos}.
+Such a SFH allows one to keep a MDF peaking at low metallicity ($\feh \sim -2.15 \dex$) with a relatively narrow distribution ($\pm 1 \sigma \sim 0.45 \dex$), as is shown in the central panel of Fig. \ref{fig:models_Thamnos}.